Last Update: 10/15/2021

 - VIBS Instruction Manual – The official VIBS instruction manual.

 - AtGames Legends virtual pinball review: The better pre-built choice… mostly – Excellent article by Sam Machkovech.
 He even mentions Wagner’s TechTalk about 1/3 of the way.

 More ALP Reviews

-If you’re considering the AtGames Legends Pinball, always a good idea to get input from others.
+If you’re considering the AtGames Legends Pinball, always a good idea to get opinions from others.
 Here are some videos from fellow content creators that I recommend watching (don’t forget to subscribe to their channels) :

 - AtGames Legends Pinball : Red’View and Impressions of this feature packed virtual pinball cabinet. – TerryRed

 - At Games Legends Pinball In-Depth Review – Kongs-R-Us Review